Expert Reveals 9 Things You Should Never Put On Our Face

 1. Body lotion

-Body lotions are usually thicker and have more fragrances than moisturisers meant for the face.
+Body lotions are usually thicker and have more fragrances than moisturizers meant for the face.
 These body lotions, when used on the face, can lead to breakouts and allergic reactions.
-You should use only fragrance-free and oil-free moisturisers on your face.
+You should use only fragrance-free and oil-free moisturizers on your face.

 You all must have seen tutorials which suggest applying sugar scrubs on your body as it works as an excellent exfoliant.
 But using sugar on your face can scratch the sensitive skin and even cause abrasion.
 Any product with particles shaped like sugar crystals can cause microscopic tears on the face.